 Driver - end user of the system who will use a mobile application to locate and reserve parking spots, pay for parking fees.

 Admin/parking lot attendant - a person who will use the management console to monitor parking spaces, view occupancy data, and manage reservations.

+System Admins – system admin manages the parking fees charged to drivers for parking in the parking lot and solve driver issues which send to system by Contact customer support.

 Hardware actors: